me-box/databox-quickstart/README.md

 ## Writing an app

 The process for writing an app is not too dissimilar from writing a driver, however, apps are untrusted code, and are therefore more restricted.
 In particular they can only communicate with stores, and they are restricted to opening a port on 8080, to provide a web interface.
-Apps CANNOT directly access external addresses.
-If they wish to do so, they must be defined explicitly in the manifest and must use the databox's export service.
+Apps CANNOT directly access external addresses or the local network.
+If they wish to access external addresses apps must defined this explicitly in the manifest (in the ExportWhitelists) and must use the databox's export service.

 ## Testing on the databox platform